feast-dev/feast/docs/getting-started/architecture-and-components/overview.md

   * Materialize (load) feature values into the online store.
   * Build and retrieve training datasets from the offline store.
   * Retrieve online features.
+* **Stream Processor:** The Stream Processor can be used to ingest feature data from streams and write it into the online or offline stores.
+Currently, there's an experimental Spark processor that's able to consume data from Kafka.
+* **Batch Materialization Engine:** The [Batch Materialize Engine](batch-materialization-engine.md) component launches a process which loads data into the online store from the offline store.
+By default, Feast uses a local in-process engine implementation to materialize data.
+However, additional infrastructure can be used for a more scalable materialization process.
 * **Online Store:** The online store is a database that stores only the latest feature values for each entity.
 The online store is populated by materialization jobs and from [stream ingestion](../../reference/data-sources/push.md).
 * **Offline Store:** The offline store persists batch data that has been ingested into Feast.
 This data is used for producing training datasets.
-Feast does not manage the offline store directly, but runs queries against it.
+For Feature retrieval and materialization, Feast does not manage the offline store directly, but runs queries against it.
+However, offline stores can be configured to write data to the offline store if Feast is configured to log served features and the offline store supports this functionality.

 {% hint style="info" %}
 Java and Go Clients are also available for online feature retrieval.